 You can download a FREE Advent Scripture Reading Plan and prayer journal by clicking on the button below.
 Feel free to keep this Scripture reading plan handy during the Advent season, and focus on one Scripture passage each day!

 I hope that these Advent Bible verses are an encouragement to you as you prepare your heart for this wonderful season.
+Reading these Scriptures is a great way to focus on our God of hope–and his name is Immanuel.
 May God’s Word fill you with comfort and joy as we reflect on the beauty and wonder of his love!

 Join the Prayer Challenge!